 A visit to Chinatown is not complete without a visit to Dr. Sun Yat-Sen Classical Chinese Garden.
 You’re within walking distance to the Millennium Gate, the Chinese Cultural Centre Museum & Archives, and the bustling intersection of Pender and Main streets, the heart of Chinatown.

 Dr. Sun Yat-Sen Classical Chinese Garden is easily accessible via public transportation, and it’s only a few blocks away from Gastown and downtown Vancouver.High Season hours & admission rates in effect from May 1- August 31.

 Tours & Tickets

 Explore Vancouver at your own pace with this great-value tour.
-This Super Saver includes a 2-day hop-on hop-off city tour on a double-decker bus, admission to ...
+This Super Saver includes a 2-day hop-on hop-off city tour on an open-top bus, admission to the ...
 Read more

 Location: Vancouver, Canada